JujuAdams/Vinyl/docs/6.1/faq.md

 &nbsp;

+**Does this library support GMRT / "new runtime"?**

+No, GMRT is not supported by this library.

+&nbsp;

 **How is Vinyl licensed?
 Can I use it for commercial projects?**

 [Vinyl is released under the MIT license](https://github.com/JujuAdams/Vinyl/blob/master/LICENSE).
 This means you can use it for whatever purpose you want, including commercial projects.
 It'd mean a lot to me if you'd drop my name in the credits (Juju Adams) and/or say thanks, but you're under no obligation to do so.